sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 Sparkle also supports a `sparkle:maximumSystemVersion` element that can limit the maximum system version similarly.

+Please note that if your application is built using the macOS 10.15 SDK or earlier, the system may report its operating system as 10.16.0 for [compatibility reasons](https://eclecticlight.co/2020/07/21/big-sur-is-both-10-16-and-11-0-its-official/).
+To minimize issues, we recommend building your application with an up to date Xcode and SDK.

 Additionally in Sparkle 2, if the user checks for new updates manually and the cannot update because of an operating system requirement, the standard updater alert will inform the user their operating system is incompatible and provide them an option to visit your website specified by the `<link>` element.

 ## Major upgrades